 Q. Are radar detectors legal?

 A. Radar detector usage is legal for non-commercial vehicles in 49 states.
-(Please be aware that Virginia and Washington D.C. ban the use of radar detectors, as do some provinces in Canada.)
+(Please be aware that Virginia and Washington D.C. ban the use of radar detectors, as does Canada.)
 Radar detectors are outlawed for use by commercial vehicles in all states.
 It is also illegal to use a radar detector on any military base or military installation.

 Q. What’s the difference between a portable and remote radar detector?

-A. Radar detectors are available in two distinctly different platforms... portable and remote.
-Portable units mount on your front windshield and are powered by a cigarette lighter/power outlet.
-They offer very good performance and are capable of being transferred to other vehicles.
-Remote units feature a front and/or rear externally mounted receiver for exceptional performance along with internally mounted audio and visual warnings.
-These are custom installed and blend in naturally with the vehicle interior.
+A. Radar detectors are available in two distinctly different platforms: portable and remote.
+Portable units mount on your front windshield and are powered by a 12V outlet.
+They offer very great performance and are capable of being transferred to other vehicles.
+Remote units feature a front and/or rear externally mounted receiver for exceptional performance, along with internally mounted audio and visual warnings.
+These are custom-installed and blend in naturally with the vehicle's interior.

-A. If you own a luxury or performance automobile, you have invested in a fine piece of machinery that reflects your discriminating tastes.
-You want to maintain the visual integrity of the driving environment and keep distractions to a minimum.
+A. Luxury and performance vehicles are beautifully designed, both inside and out.
+You want to maintain the visual integrity of the driving environment and keep distractions to a minimum, as well as keep your vehicle's stylish look intact.
 Thus, your expectations will simply not be met by a one-size-fits-all traditional dash unit or other brand remote system.
-Plus, with the K40 Consult each K40 remote system can be custom designed for the individual drivers needs and vehicle's specific make and body style.
+Plus, with the K40 Consult, each K40 remote system can be tailored to the individual driver's needs as well as the vehicle's specific make and body style.

 Q. How does the wireless remote control work?